AI

 Introduction

-Samsung Galaxy S24, followed by Galaxy Z Fold 6 and Z Flip 6, are the first series of AI phones in 2024 to bring many new AI-based features that enrich the everyday lives of millions of Samsung users.
-A new modality of searching, real-time translation of calls across 13 different languages, effortless photo editing, and text summary, are just a few examples of AI features packed in the latest Samsung AI phones.
+Samsung Galaxy S24, followed by Galaxy Z Fold 6 and Z Flip 6, are the series of AI phones in 2024 to bring many new AI-based features that enrich the everyday lives of millions of Samsung users.

 Figure 1.
 The illustrations of the ambient AI wallpapers generated on Samsung Galaxy S24 Ultra under different weather conditions and times of the day.

-Photo ambient wallpaper service was first introduced in Galaxy S24, as a lab feature allowing users a new experience.
-Since its initial introduction, the service has been improved via extensive evaluations and updates, resulting in its official launch as a feature on the Galaxy Z series Flip6/Fold6 as an official functionality.
-The image editing model for the service runs entirely on the S24/Fold6/Flip6 hardware, without requiring any cloud connectivity.
-The AI-based animation, developed by Samsung Mobile eXperience (MX) Business, conveys outdoor ambient context seamlessly to the flagship AI phone users enhancing the overall aesthetical experience.
-For example, Figure 1 illustrates the ambient AI Wallpaper feature, where a wallpaper image is modified on-device as the weather changes from a sunny noon, to a snowy sunset, and to a rainy night (see Figure 2 for weather changes from a rainy day to a snowy day on a Galaxy Flip-6 phone).
+Photo ambient wallpaper was first introduced in Galaxy S24 series, as a lab feature allowing users a new experience.
+Since its initial introduction, the service has been improved via extensive evaluations and updates, resulting in its official launch as a feature on the Galaxy Z Flip6/Fold6.
+The image editing model runs entirely on the S24/Fold6/Flip6 hardware.
+The AI-based animation, developed by Samsung Mobile eXperience (MX) Business, conveys outdoor ambient context seamlessly to the users enhancing the overall aesthetical experience.
+For example, Figure 1 illustrates the ambient AI Wallpaper feature, where a wallpaper image is modified on-device as the weather changes from a sunny noon, to a snowy sunset, and to a rainy night.

-Our journey started from CES 2023, where Samsung introduced a vision for emotionally engaging AI services through generative AI.
-In 2024, at the Samsung Galaxy Unpacked event in Paris, AI-powered Galaxy Z series phones were introduced with personalized Wallpaper as a full feature (see Figure 3).
-Wallpapers on Samsung AI phones now adapt to current times and weather conditions using on-device generative AI technology developed in SR. This post introduces a Text-guided Image-to-Image translation (TI2I) model, Sentimental object-preserving On-device AI Wallpaper (SOWall), which is the core foundation of the Photo Ambient AI Wallpaper feature on Samsung AI phones.
+Our journey started at CES 2023, where Samsung introduced a vision for emotionally engaging AI services through generative AI.
+In 2024, at the Samsung Galaxy Unpacked event in Paris, AI-powered Galaxy Z Flip6/Fold6 phones were introduced with personalized Wallpaper as a full feature.
+Photo ambient wallpaper now adapts to current times and weather conditions using on-device generative AI technology developed in SR. This post introduces a Text-guided Image-to-Image translation (TI2I) model, Sentimental object-preserving On-device AI Wallpaper (SOWall), the core foundation of the Photo ambient wallpaper feature on S24 series and Flip6/Fold6.
 SOWall visualizes the time and weather of the moment on the background phone screen – wallpaper, enabling the users to experience the ambient outdoor scene of the moment.

 Image-to-image translation tasks are challenging as they require translating only the elements of interest, while preserving all non-target elements accurately.
 Broadly, TI2I tasks can be categorized into object-editing and object-preserving tasks.
 In object-editing, the target object is only modified, while preserving the background.
 However, in object-preserving tasks, the identity, structure, and detailed features of the target object are maintained, while the background and style of the source image are modified.
 The AI Wallpaper is an example of an object-preserving image-to-image translation task.
 To preserve target objects in an image, we propose Seg-scale, a technique which combines segmentation and masked editing.
 It preserves the identity of the target object, while the background is modified naturally using a diffusion model.
 To maintain the high quality of generated Wallpapers, we developed a novel CLIP-based metric and a textual inversion method; together, they capture the emotions of an image and the intent of an edit-prompt well.
 To run the entire model on-device with limited memory and computations, we developed an efficient tiling-based diffusion inferencing-scheme that reduces the device resource requirements significantly, while generating very high quality Wallpaper images.